6413/BLL/README.md

     BLL_set_IsNodeRecycled
     // Possible values are 0 and 1.
 Default is 0.
     // Enables feature to check if node is recycled or not.

-    BLL_set_alloc_open // Default is malloc
-    BLL_set_alloc_resize // Default is realloc
-    BLL_set_alloc_close // Default is free

-    BLL_set_StoreFormat1_ElementPerBlock
-    // Possible value is >= 0.
-Default is 1.
-    // Indicates how many node a block will store in StoreFormat1

     BLL_set_CPP_nrsic
     // Possible values are 0 and 1.
 Default is 0.